-Nuheara’s brilliant wireless IQbuds are clever and clear enough to cut out clutter
+Firmware update for Nuheara's IQbuds adds Custom Tap Touch, cuts wind noise

-Nuheara’s IQbuds are among of the first truly wireless earbuds that promise to help you understand speech.
+Nuheara’s IQbuds are among the first truly wireless earbuds that promise to help you understand speech.
 They’re very good for listening to music and for hands-free phone calls, but their best feature is their voice augmentation.

-The IQbuds’ primary purpose is to simultaneously help people control ambient sound and boost speech, and they exceeded our expectations.
+The IQbuds’ primary purpose is to help people control ambient sound and boost speech simultaneously, and they exceeded our expectations.
 The earbuds don’t pretend to be hearing aids — they are not medical devices and won’t restore hearing.
 But if you could use a little boost in others’ speech volume and in separating speech from background noise (like this reviewer), these are the wireless buds for you.

 Out of the Box

-Inside the IQbuds’ Apple-esque box you’ll find the earbuds, a portable charging case, and a 12-inch USB charging cable.
-The charging case has four LEDs on its front lip to indicate the relative charge status of the case itself, plus two more LEDs inside which indicate whether the earbuds’ batteries are charging or full.
+Inside the IQbuds’ Apple-esque box, you’ll find the earbuds, a portable charging case, and a 12-inch USB charging cable.
+The charging case has four LEDs on its front lip to indicate the relative charge status of the case itself, plus two more LEDs inside that indicate whether the earbuds’ batteries are charging or full.
 Accessories include four sizes of earbuds (S, M, L, XL) in both round and oval shapes, written instructions, and even a thank you card with a $20 discount code from Nuheara to share or use yourself — a nice touch.

 Setup

-Like virtually all true wireless earbuds, the first step is to fully charge the earbuds in their case.
+Like virtually all true wireless earbuds, the first step is to charge the earbuds fully in their case.
 It takes 1.5 hours to charge the IQbuds, and 2.5 hours to fully charge the case, so the best idea is to plug them in for 4 hours.
-You can check the charging status without opening the case by pushing a small button in front — a short press shows the earbud status and a longer press shows the case charging status.
+You can check the charging status without opening the case by pushing a small button in front — a short press shows the earbud charging status and a longer press shows the case charging status.

-Next is choosing the ear tips that give you the best fit.
-The goal is to fully block the ear canal without sacrificing comfort — we found the large oval ear tips fit best.
+Next up is choosing the eartips that give you the best fit.
+The goal is to fully block the ear canal without sacrificing comfort — we found the large oval eartips fit best.
 To pair the IQbuds with your phone, open the IQbuds app, put in the buds, and touch and hold the outer surfaces of both for 5 seconds.
 The buds verbally announce “pairing,” and then you complete the process using your smartphone’s Bluetooth settings.

 Features and Design

 The IQbuds are similar in design to Bragi’s Dash Earphones, and Doppler Labs’ Here Ones.
-Two small openings on each bud for integrated microphones let you listen to music or phone calls without missing sounds around you.
-The earbuds sport L and R indicators on their inner surfaces to make it easy to tell them apart.
+Two small openings on each bud for integrated microphones let you listen to music or phone calls without missing the sounds around you.
+The earbuds have L and R indicators on their inner surfaces to make it easy to tell them apart.

-Music streaming and hands-free calling was impressive.
+Music streaming and hands-free calling were impressive.

 Touching the side of each ‘bud controls different features: A single tap on the left earbud plays or pauses music from your phone.
-If a phone call comes in, music shuts off and a single tap answers the call.
+If a phone call comes in, music shuts off, and a single tap answers the call.
 A long tap rejects the call or hangs up a call in progress.
-Single tapping the right earbud toggles voice augmentation mode on or off.
+Single-tapping the right earbud toggles voice augmentation mode on or off.
 A long tap switches location profiles, and double-tapping either bud activates Siri or Google Now.
 All other controls and configuration settings are handled by Nuheara’s proprietary smartphone app, which we’ll get into below.

+Nuheara added the Custom Tap Touch feature to the IQbuds with firmware release 1.2.0 on October 3, 2017.
+This feature allows users to configure the tap touch controls in both buds based on personal preference.
+Eight different functions can be set to work with single, double, long, or short taps with the left or right earbud.
+The functions available are World on/off, volume up, volume down, next track, back (previous) track, play/pause, change location, and activate Siri/Google Now.

+Configuring Custom Tap Touch in the IQbuds is simple with the included Tap Touch menu.
+First, pick one of six tap touch choices — for example, Left Double Tap.
+Six choices for that tap choice are presented, with Google Assistant, in this case on an Android phone, showing as the default or current choice.
+To select another action, such as Play/Pause, simply tap on the action box for that choice and the change is made on the buds immediately, assuming the IQbuds are connected with the smartphone app.
+Note: If the Bluetooth connection between buds and app is broken, the IQbuds app will not load.

-As for battery life, in our tests the IQbuds lasted for 3.5 hours playing continuous music or about 5.25 hours with just the sound filters on a single charge.
+As for battery life, in our tests, the IQbuds lasted for 3.5 hours playing continuous music or about 5.25 hours with just the sound filters on a single charge.
 We tested the sound augmentation both with the default settings and with our own configuration, which were quite close.
 In comparison, Doppler Labs’ Here One offer only 2 hours of music streaming and around 3 hours of sound augmentation.

 The app

-The IQbuds’ app is relatively straight forward, though it may take some time go get the hang of it.
+The IQbuds’ app is relatively straightforward, though it may take some time to get the hang of it.
 In the Personal Profile app setting page, you can set overall amplification, relative volume for each ear, and frequency boost settings.
-Similar to Doppler Labs’ Hear One earbuds, the app also allows you to set up a personal hearing profile and then configure different location settings, adjusting general location noise and speech handling based on the real-world sound characteristics of each.
+Similar to Doppler Labs’ Hear One earbuds, the app also allows you to set up a personal hearing profile and then configure different location settings, which lets you adjust general location noise and speech handling based on the real-world sound characteristics of each.

 There are eight location-based filters available, including Home, Driving, Restaurant, Office, Workout, Street, Plane, and Music.
 Only four can be selected directly from the IQbuds, so those four are the ones you select in the app as favorites by tapping on a heart icon.

-More: Human’s Sound ear covers aimed at meeting all of your audio needs

-For each of the eight locations you first configure IQVolume, which controls the ambient sound using a circular slider.
-The default for several settings — always a good place to start — is with the slider set to around 2 or 3 o’clock.
-Next you set what Nuheara calls Super Intelligent Noise Cancellation, or SINC.
+For each of the eight locations, you must first configure IQVolume, which controls the ambient sound using a circular slider.
+The default for several settings — always a good place to start — is with the slider set to around 2 p.m. or 3 p.m..
+Next, you set what Nuheara calls Super Intelligent Noise Cancellation, or SINC.
 This is the setting that helps separate voices from the ambient sound.
 The default setting varies by location, but a good place to start is one hour ahead of the IQ Volume.
-So if the overall volume setting is 3 o’clock, set the SINC level at 4 o’clock.
+So if the overall volume setting is 3 p.m., set the SINC level at 4p..
 Last you can click Live EQ and, using another circular slider, adjust noise cancellation based on frequencies.

-You can always reconfigure the location settings through the app and they reset in the earbuds.
-It took us about a week testing various locations to get the sound settings right for our hearing.
+You can always reconfigure the location settings through the app, and they reset in the earbuds.
+It took us about a week of testing various locations to get the sound settings right for our hearing.
 Once it was set, we made very few changes.

 To assist those with balance issues between ears, there are also two vertical bars with slider adjustments for each ear.
-If you want general sound amplification, move the sliders to the center position on each side and then adjust them relative to each other so the sound is centered.
-In our testing we listened to music and moved the sliders up or down until the lead singer’s voice was centered.
+If you want general sound amplification, move the sliders to the center position on each side and then adjust them relative to each other, so the sound is centered.
+In our testing, we listened to music and moved the sliders up or down until the lead singer’s voice was centered.
 There are five equalizer settings available here, and you can adjust them separately for each ear.

 Nuheara’s Blend mode, which you adjust with the Music location settings, allows you to listen to music or phone calls without missing sounds around you.
 With that setting properly configured, we were surprised how clearly we could hear someone speaking while we still rocking out.

-Note: Update: Nuheara has released a firmware update with a new feature, Custom Tap Touch.
-Wind noise reduction is also enhanced.
-We’ve updated the Features and Design and Daily Performance sections with the new details.